 Encourage children of all ages to go on a nature walk or hunt to learn about the natural world, connect with nature, and gather craft supplies for nature crafts!

 Anytime is a great time to go on a nature walk or hunt with kids!
-So many amazing things are waiting to be discovered outside the natural world–especially in wild spaces.
-You may not need to go further than your backyard, but I encourage you to explore nature for this activity.
+So many amazing things await discovery outside your door in the natural world.
+This is especially true of wild spaces.
+You may not need to go further than your backyard, but I encourage you to explore the natural world for this activity.
 You might also enjoy this massive list of outdoor educational activities for kids.

 Invite Children to Go on a Nature Walk or Hunt

 Going on nature walks and hunts provides a rich sensory experience for the developing child.
-But this outdoor nature activity is not to be confused with a scavenger hunt, although you can make a game out of it if you wish.
+But this outdoor activity is not to be confused with a scavenger hunt, though you can make a game of it if you wish.

-A nature walk or hunt provides an excellent way for kids and adults to get outside to explore and learn about the natural world, connect with nature, and collect things for activities, crafts, and other purposes.
+A nature walk or hunt provides an excellent way for kids and adults to get outside, explore and learn about the natural world, connect with nature, and collect items for activities, crafts, and other purposes.
 You might also enjoy teaching children to care for the Earth.

-And if you’d like to go on a nature scavenger hunt with kids, we have several fun and educational scavenger hunt ideas you can try at the bottom of this post.
+Of course, if you’d like to go on a nature scavenger hunt with kids, there are several fun, educational scavenger hunt ideas at the bottom of this post and in the Rhythms of Play Learning Center.

 There are many beautiful things to be discovered in the natural world and several ways to use what you find.
 Since you may be out there for a while, pack a lunch, and don’t forget to bring water and a few nature study supplies.

-And while you’re out there, gather any of the nature craft supplies suggested below.
-But only if you intend to use them for educational purposes or to make nature arts and crafts.
+While you’re out there, gather any of the nature craft supplies suggested below.
+But only if you intend to use them for educational purposes or for nature-based arts and crafts.
+Mother Nature appreciates it when we are not wasteful, taking only what we need.

 - Pinecones